From the Director

 Christian camping has faithfully served hundreds of thousands of children, adults, and families across the state of Michigan for decades.
 Camp provides a safe place for children and families to experience unconditional love and acceptance, get outdoors, take a break from technology, try new things, meet new friends, and have fun in a unique environment.

-The physical health and safety of our campers and their families is our number one priority, and we will not run camp if it is not safe to do so.
-We also know that there are many benefits of camp for kids who are at an increased risk of anxiety, isolation, and depression because of recent events.
+The physical health and safety of our campers and their families is our number one priority.
+Consequently, we will follow the health and safety requirements set forth by Michigan’s Licensing and Regulatory Agency for the operation of camps in Michigan.
+We also know that there are many benefits of camp for kids who are anxious for a return to some sense of normalcy.

 Bay Shore Camp desires to be a part of the solution.
-We have been working diligently on plans to minimize risk including enhanced health screening practices, check-in and program modifications, and food service and accommodations plans, and we are working to share these with government officials.
+As you may be aware, we successfully operated camp last summer after working diligently on plans to minimize risk including enhanced health screening practices, check-in and program modifications, and food service and accommodations plans.
+We are prepared to do the same this year.

 Operational decisions are being made using the following criteria:

-In mid-May, the American Camping Association released a “Field Guide for Camps on Implementation of CDC Guidance.”
+In mid-May, 2020, the American Camping Association released a “Field Guide for Camps on Implementation of CDC Guidance.”
+It has since been updated.

-This is a comprehensive, 80+ page document outlining recommended protocols for the operation of overnight camps.
-We have been using the guidance in that document, to prepare for the opening of camp.
+This is a comprehensive, 120+ page document outlining recommended protocols for the operation of overnight camps.
+We have been using the guidance in that document to prepare for the opening of camp.

 Additionally, per the LARA guidelines, we have developed a “COVID-19 Preparedness and Response Plan.”